 So you've created a workout, or have a library of existing workouts you wish to use in Hurts Ergo; there's two options here.
 The first and easiest is to upload the workout to ErgDB, it'll then be accessible along with other ErgDB workouts.

-files are defined using absolute values, not percentages as described in this example.
-Hurts Ergo scales the values defined in any workout by the ratio between FTP you've specified in the user interface and that specified in the erg
+Note: ergfiles are defined using absolute values, not percentages as described in this example.
+Hurts Ergo scales the values defined in any workout by the ratio between FTP you've specified in the user interface and that specified in the erg file itself.

 Once established the Bluetooth connection to the KICKR is quite solid, however when making the connection there's a few things to be aware of: